SANJAYSS-SRM-26/Ampire-Decision-Maker/README.md

 ## Introduction

-**Finger Count Recognition** is a computer vision project that uses OpenCV to detect and count the number of fingers shown in front of a camera.
+**Ampire Decision Maker ** is a computer vision project that uses OpenCV to detect and count the number of fingers shown in front of a camera.
 This can be useful in various applications such as gesture control, sign language recognition, and interactive systems.

 ## Features